 I married very young, at seventeen, divorce at nineteen and remarried at nineteen to my husband of 44 years.
 We have a beautiful daughter who married a wonderful man, and I enjoy four fabulous grandchildren.
 The years passed.
 I lost my mother when I was thirty-two, and my younger brother just a couple of years ago.
 I am still struggling with his loss.
 He and I were close, and I miss him.
 My father is still alive, as is my older sister and older brother.

-My husband and I reside in same area since our marriage.
+My husband (Utah born and bred) and I reside in same state and general area since our marriage.
 I guess I’ve been in Utah too long not to call it home.
 Would I ever move?
 I say no, but wonder.
-The southern Ozarks are still a great part of my childhood memories that I hold dear.
+The southern Ozarks are still a huge part of my childhood memories that I hold closest to my heart.

-I dabbled in writing when my daughter was in elementary, but not seriously.
+I dabbled in writing when my daughter was in elementary school, but not seriously.
 I enjoyed composing poem/stories for my colleagues, but for fun.
-I wrote and read a story to/with my daughter’s fourth great class for her teacher Mrs. Brashaw as a gift, but sadly she died soon after. (an outstanding educator and person).
+I wrote and read a story to/with my daughter’s fourth great class for her teacher Mrs. Bradshaw as a gift, but sadly she died soon after. (an outstanding educator and person).

-When asked in 2005 by the office manager at the surgeons office I worked in, where I thought I would be in 5 years, I considered the question and then replied, “on the New York Times Best Sellers List,” and realized I meant it.
+When asked in 2005 by the office manager at the surgeons office I worked in, where I thought I would be in 5 years, I considered the question and then replied, “on the New York Times Best Sellers List,” and I realized I meant it.
 Three years later, I left that job (working for some great general surgeons) and began as a beat reporter as a journalist for a local newspaper.

 Soon after, I changed from non-fiction to fiction… from romance to young adult and middle grade and picture books.
 And the rest is my life and welcome to my website.
-I hope my stories bring you as much pleasure reading them as I’ve had creating them.
+I hope my poems and short stories bring you as much pleasure reading them as I’ve had creating them.
 I’ll keep you caught up on upcoming novels.